opinner/opinner.github.io/slides.md

 - 1941 Kolmogorov, A. N. ()
 - 1966 Munk Abyssal recipes
+- 1972 Garret & Munk Theoretical description of the internal wave field
+- 1980 Osborn Relation of turbulence and mixing
 -

 Note: The Study of Mixing in the Ocean: A Brief History Gregg 1981 10.5670/oceanog.1991.21